 Another way to check whether the License Manager is running is to open the LMTOOLS application in your installation folder (e.g., C:\Program Files\COMSOL\COMSOL60\Multiphysics\license\win64), where you will find the status as well as other License Manager settings.

-Note: To verify the status of the License Manager on macOS, start the Activity Monitor and check for the vendor daemon ("LMCOMSOL") and the License Manager ("lmgrd") in the list of processes.
+To verify the status of the License Manager on macOS, start the Activity Monitor and check for the vendor daemon ("LMCOMSOL") and the License Manager ("lmgrd") in the list of processes.
 The License Manager can be started manually or automatically at startup.

 In the Task Manager, clicking More details (left) opens the details window (right) where you can find the status of the COMSOL License Manager under the Services tab.